Gradients: When Markets Meet Fine-tuning -- A Distributed Approach to Model Optimisation: Gradients

 \subsection{Multi-Level Evaluation Framework}

 To ensure fair comparison and prevent gaming, all models are evaluated in isolated Docker environments with standardised GPU configurations.
 This creates a controlled evaluation sandbox where performance differences reflect genuine optimisation quality rather than environmental variations.
-For language models, the evaluation process computes both test and synthetic losses: